-If you regularly shop at Costco, you may have spotted a kiosk for home solar installations in the store, or even spoken to a store representative about installing solar panels.
+If you regularly shop at Costco, you may have spotted a kiosk for home solar installations in the store, or even spoken to a store representative about installing their own branded Costco solar panels.
 Costco has a partnership with Sunrun, one of the largest residential solar companies in the country, to offer their members special benefits when they go solar.
 Here are the details of Costco’s partnership with Sunrun.

-Sunrun Costco partnership benefits
+Costco solar partnership with Sunrun: benefits & takeaways

 Sunrun is a California-based company that installs solar in 21 states across the country, primarily in the Northeast and Southwest.
 In 2017, they beat out Tesla Energy (formerly SolarCity) and installed the most residential solar systems in the United States.
 If you’re a Costco member, you are eligible for some special benefits if you go solar with Sunrun, including Costco cash and an enhanced roof warranty.

 When you choose to buy a solar panel system through the Sunrun-Costco partnership, you’ll receive a Costco cash card worth 10 percent of your solar equipment costs (before taxes).
 This benefit only applies if you own your system – if you opt for a solar lease or power purchase agreement (PPA) with Sunrun, you won’t receive a Costco cash card

 Based on Sunrun proposals we have reviewed from EnergySage Solar Marketplace users, equipment costs can range anywhere from 25 to 50 percent of the gross cost of the installation, so your Costco cash card benefits will vary accordingly.

 For example, if your system costs $20,000 in total, your equipment costs may range from $5,000 to $10,000, which means you’d receive a Costco cash card with a value of anywhere between $500 and $1,000.
 (The actual costs for your project depend on many factors; to get an accurate estimate, you’ll need to talk to a company representative.)